Melodic¶

 Duration is covered in more depth within the entry for trigger note duration.

-Duration 'Tools' menu
+Duration 'Tools' menu¶

 The 'wrench' button within the duration control contains a dropdown menu with a few options related to setting duration.

-• Calculate
+- Calculate

 This is the most exact way to set the duration for the selected triggers to be a given note length.
 The dialog that appears will step you through the process of choosing the BPM and note length, resulting in a very accurate number of milliseconds to use as the duration.
-See editing duration for more details
+See editing duration for more details - Reset to default

-This simply resets all selected triggers to the default of 10ms
+This simply resets all selected triggers to the default of 10ms - "hold to set"

 Not as accurate as calculating the note duration, but this does allow you to enter a value by "feel".
 Simply hold down the menu entry for as long as you want the note to sound